- Need gas-powered tree cutter?

 - X-Torq feature reduces fuel consumption and environmental emissions.

-- Has a quick-release air filter for easy cleaning and replacement.
+- Features a quick-release air filter for easy cleaning and replacement.

-- A reliable all-around model ideally suited for tasks that require a longer bar.
+- A reliable all-around model perfectly suited for tasks that require a longer bar.

 - None.